-Driver arrested for terrorism offences after cyclists hit outside UK parliament
+Man held for terrorism after driving into UK parliament barriers

 In March 2017, Khalid Masood, 52, killed four people on nearby Westminster Bridge before he stabbed to death an unarmed police officer in the grounds of parliament.
 He was shot dead at the scene.
 It was the first of five attacks on Britain last year which police blamed on terrorism.

 London’s Ambulance Service said it had treated two people at the scene on Tuesday and they had been taken to hospital.
-Their injuries were not believed to be serious.
 A third person with minor injuries was assessed at the scene.

 Armed police swarmed the scene and cordoned off a large area around the parliament in central London, usually bustling with tourists and government workers.